Tree # 12

 There are also families in later time periods which cannot be easily traced to any of the above.
 The detailed Cashel records provide more information at Cashel area – Tree # 12

-One of the sons of Thomas and Catherine, a Patrick Joseph born 1826, immigrated to America, probably on the City of Washington on 31 May 1851 (as Patrick Heade).
+As mentioned above, one of the sons of Thomas and Catherine, a Patrick Joseph Hayde born 1826, immigrated to America, probably on the City of Washington on 31 May 1851 (as Patrick Heade).
 He married Bridget Barry in New York in 1851 and they had their first child in 1853.
 Patrick served in the Engineers during the Civil War of 1861-1865 (as Patrick Hade).

 Patrick used the New York Emigrant Savings Bank along with his sister Mary in the 1860s.
 He also placed an advert in the Irish Relatives and Friends publication in 1856 when he was looking for Thomas Hayde, who was living in New York in 1854.
 Patrick stated that he served his time at Higgins and Thurston, NY and was then living in Keokuk, Ohio and was working as a bricklayer.